-At its best, Little Texas made country music accessible for longtime rock ‘n’ rollers, helping Travis Tritt and others point new listeners to Nashville.
-Further, they represent the ’90s evolution of the country band, previously represented by Alabama, Restless Heart and other groups marketed as sums of their parts.
+At its best, Little Texas made country music accessible for longtime rock 'n' rollers, helping Travis Tritt, Clint Black and others point new listeners to Nashville.
+For that reason alone, they represent the '90s evolution of the self-contained country music band, previously represented by Alabama, Restless Heart and other groups marketed as sums of their parts.

 The band moved on without Seals and Rushlow, starting with 2007 studio album Missing Years, but it was never quite the same without the main voices behind the group's greatest hits, including these 10 standout tracks.